Jan Tore Sanner: Minister of Local Government

 As a result of the parliamentary election in the fall of 2013, Sanner was appointed to the position of Minister of Local Government and Modernisation.

 In April 2016, he didn't rule out that force could be used to merge counties who would not comply with the county merger.
 This reaction came after that Møre og Romsdal refused to be a part of the new regional reform.

-In July 2016, Sanner joined the opening of Molde International Jazz Festival/Moldejazz.

 In 2017, Sanner shot down the proposal "Memory Wound" by Jonas Dahlberg for a 22 July memorial.
 Instead, he announced that Statsbygg would be working on a new memorial to be placed at the Utøya quay.
 He expressed that "we don't want more attention around the place itself.
 There will be no art competition regarding the memorial, but we do put weight on the formulation of the place".
 The proposal was met with backlash from neighbours near the Utøya quay, who didn't rule out a lawsuit against it.

 Towards the end of his term as local government minister, Sanner oversaw the merger of North and South Trøndelag, which came into effect on 1 January 2018.